nicoDs96/SmartMuseum/Evaluation.md

 # :chart_with_upwards_trend: Evaluation
+This document is the second version of the Evaluation document for the SmartMuseum project.
+The first version is in the [hisory folder](history/Evaluation.md).
+Changes to the original evaluation reflect the fact that our first project was too simple in core feature provided, not strictly related to the IoT field and also to wide.
+With the second version we decided to only focus on the specific indoor environment monitoring feature.
+In this document, since the data exchanged changes, we evisit cloud costs.
+We also revisit the User Experience (UX) evaluation process since out target user change.
+The prototype is also updated to address this pivot.

 ## User Experience Evaluation
 To evaluate the user experience we have designed a prototyper of the app (using Adobe XD Mockup software) and we have tested the usability of the product with some sample users.